gjumle/school/README.md

 # School repository
-School website project for learning.
+School project repository for learning.

 ## Purpose
 - This repository servers as a school homework dump.